After a short adventure with Xiaomi Mi 8 128GB global version, bought by my wife I decided to get a newer model – Mi 9.

 - GENERAL PHOTO MODES

 Xiaomi Mi 9 6GB 128GB (Global version) have mostly the same photo modes as the previous model Mi 8.
 Exactly the same is also interfaces, so someone, who previously had Mi 8 will get around very easily.
-Apart from stuff literally copied from previous model Xiaomi Mi 8 6GB 128GB Global Version there are new options available.
+Apart from stuff literally copied from the previous model Xiaomi Mi 8 6GB 128GB Global Version, there are new options available.

 To be fair, the detailed view of the 48MP image doesn’t look bad.
-This is the effect of good sensor 1/2″ instead of 1/2.55″ in the previous model.
-Nevertheless, the interpolation is still visible, especially on plain-colored areas, where the image doesn’t look perfect.
+This is the effect of a good sensor 1/2″ instead of 1/2.55″ in the previous model.
+Nevertheless, the interpolation is still visible, especially in plain-colored areas, where the image doesn’t look perfect.
 It disappears once you make your picture smaller.

-I don’t want to complain about it anymore, because using a 48MP photo option has another, a very important feature, not really mentioned by producers.
+I don’t want to complain about it anymore, because using a 48MP photo option has another, very important feature, not really mentioned by producers.
 It can be used as a kind of wide-angle image (Pic.
 6).

-Going through flaws of the wide-angle image in Mi 9 I would like to show you some details (Pic.
+Going through the flaws of the wide-angle image in Mi 9 I would like to show you some details (Pic.
 9-12).

 Other features are the same as in Xiaomi Mi 8 6GB 128GB (Global Version)Xiaomi Mi 8 128GB (Global version) photo facilities, part 1 – general photo modes, so you can read more about them under the link above or watch the Mi 9 screengrab movie on my Youtube channel (see below).